UGOKU-Lab/UGOKU-Pad_Arduino/README.md

 ## Reserved values / limitations
 - Channel value 255 (0xFF) is reserved by this library to mean "unused pair" in a packet.
 As a result, usable channel IDs are 0-254.
 - Value 255 (0xFF) is used internally to mean "not received / unset", so it cannot be distinguished from a real payload value.
-Avoid using 255 as a meaningful value when reading with `valueForChannel()`.
+Avoid using 255 as a meaningful value when reading with `valueForChannel()` or `read()`.
 - `writeChannel()` fills the remaining 8 pairs with channel 0xFF and value 0.